 - Disinterest in activities they typically find exciting

 Co-occurring Disorders With Bipolar Disorder

 Teens with bipolar disorder may experience other issues at the same time, including:

 - Attention Deficit Hyperactivity Disorder (ADHD) – children with both bipolar disorder and ADHD will often struggle with concentration

 - Substance abuse: Both adults and kids with bipolar disorder are vulnerable to excessive alcohol intake or drug use.

 - Anxiety Disorders

 - Often, behavioral disorders accompany mood episodes.
 The young adult may take many risks or indulge in dangerous activities like driving too fast or wastefulness.

-Another factor that may contribute to Bipolar Disorder is the structure of the patient’s brain.
+Another factor that may contribute to bipolar disorder is the structure of the patient’s brain.
 Scientists are learning more about the disorder through research.
 The research may assist doctors in providing better treatment.
-In addition, the research may help doctors envisage the occurrence of Bipolar Disorder in patients.
+In addition, the research may help doctors envisage the occurrence of bipolar disorder in patients.
 Eventually, this may help them prevent the condition in some people.
-If you suspect your teen is exhibiting signs of Bipolar Disorder, take them to see the medical professional as soon as possible.
-You can begin the process by having them take a Bipolar Disorder assessment test.
+If you suspect your teen is exhibiting signs of bipolar disorder, take them to see a medical professional as soon as possible.
+You can begin the process by having them take a bipolar disorder assessment test.